jhu-asco/aerial_autonomy/markdown_scripts/background.md

 The Triggers should be connected to the `StateMachine` using `StateMachineGUIConnector` class.
 The triggers are events without any information.
 There can also be commands with information using `Rviz`  goalpose callbacks to send the drone to a specific location.

+##  Event Generation
+The events that trigger state machine transitions are created using event files in the `events` folder.
+The event header files are generated using CMakeLists similar to ros messages.
+The sysntax for the event files is as follows:

+    EventManager:  # Event manager name
+       event1 # Event name
+       event2 # Event name

+The event files can also include other event file as shown in `visual_servoing_events` file.
+The event manager class provides a function to trigger events for the state machine by name.
+The GUI takes in an event file and automatically creates buttons corresponding to events.
+The user can then trigger the events by pressing buttons in GUI

 ## Classes segregated into groups

 The classes created in this project can be found [here](markdown_scripts/class_groups.md)